ginstrom/paladin-novel/manuscript/chapter-18.md

 But the message itself mattered less than the choice to send it.
 For the first time since his awakening as a paladin, he'd chosen mercy over justice, forgiveness over vengeance.
 It felt... right.
 Like a weight he'd been carrying had finally been lifted from his shoulders.

-The old Gond would have killed them without hesitation.
-Paladin's Rise might have agonized over the decision.
-But this new version of himself—the leader, the liberator, the man who'd learned that true strength came from restraint—had found a third option.
+The memories of his old life—the betrayal, the chains, the burning desire for revenge—no longer held the same power over him.
+They were still there, but transformed, like base metal refined into something purer.
+He'd found a third option.

 Three days later, the first reports began trickling in.
 Mercenary companies withdrawing from slave-hunting contracts.
 Bounty hunters refusing jobs in the liberated territories.
 Word spreading through taverns and camps that the Paladin of Alanyi was not to be trifled with.